juju/docs/src/en/jaas-cli.md

 juju destroy-model newmodelname
 ```

-After confirming the action, the model will be removed completely, making it no
+After confirming the action, the model will be removed completely, making the
-longer accessible from either the command line or the web interface.
-As with
+model and its resources no longer accessible from either the command line or
-the web interface, the process isn't instantaneous but should take only a
+the web interface.
+The process isn't instantaneous but should take only a
 couple of minutes.

 Log in to your cloud provider's dashboard to confirm the machines created for